Ebbe Vilborg

-Ebbe Vilborg (1926–2018) was a Swedish philologist of classical languages, Esperantist, lexicographer, terminologist and interlinguist.
+Ebbe Vilborg (1926–2018) was a Swedish philologist of classical languages, Esperantist, lexicographer, terminologist and interlinguist and esperantologist.

 Early life and education

 Karl Ebbe Vilborg was born on 14 February 1926 in Annedal, Gothenburg, to Annie Carolina Cederberg and Karl Viktor Vilborg.

 In 1955, Vilborg obtained his PhD.

 Career

 Vilborg was an associate professor of Greek at the University of Gothenburg.
 In 2001, Vilborg was made an honorary member of Universal Esperanto Association.